-- The development of the approximately 3.7ha of new cultivation on site is likely to have an acceptable Medium negative botanical impact at a regional scale, which would be Low to Medium negative if only the western proposed development area is cultivated. - Although the vegetation type on site (Robertson Karoo) is Least Threatened on a national basis it is still very poorly conserved (<1%), making it vulnerable to further loss (especially from agriculture, which is ongoing at pace in the region) unless steps are taken to address this. - At least two plant Species of Conservation Concern were recorded in the study area, but only one of these SoCC (Brianhuntleya intrusa) is likely to lose about 10% of its site population to the proposed development, with the other SoCC not likely to be impacted.

-- All mitigation outlined in Section 7 must be adequately and timeously implemented. - It is recommended that the applicant make a significant donation (>20% of the total development costs of the proposed cultivation and vineyard expansion) to the nearby Vrolikheid Nature Reserve (managed by CapeNature, and conserving a similar vegetation type) in order to help mitigate the botanical impacts of the development, and this funding should be used for management on or off the Reserve, or for Reserve expansion.
+- The development of the approximately 3.8ha of new cultivation on site is likely to have an acceptable Medium negative botanical impact at a regional scale, which would be Low to Medium negative if only the western proposed development area is cultivated. - Although the vegetation type on site (Robertson Karoo) is Least Threatened on a national basis it is still very poorly conserved (<1%), making it vulnerable to further loss (especially from agriculture, which is ongoing at pace in the region) unless steps are taken to address this. - At least two plant Species of Conservation Concern were recorded in the study area, but only one of these SoCC (Brianhuntleya intrusa) is likely to lose about 10% of its site population to the proposed development (in Block 2 of Alternative 1), with the other SoCC not likely to be impacted.
+Alternative 2 is not likely to impact on any plant SoCC. - A biodiversity offset is not required as the habitat is regarded as being Least Concern and Alternative 2 will not impact any SoCC whilst Alternative 1 will only impact about 10% of the site population of the Near Threatened Brianhuntleya intrusa, which is still very common both on site and in the region. - All mitigation outlined in Section 7 must be adequately and timeously implemented. - It is recommended (not a requirement) that the applicant make a significant donation (>20% of the total development costs of the proposed cultivation and vineyard expansion) to the nearby Vrolikheid Nature Reserve (managed by CapeNature, and conserving a similar vegetation type, but with the usual budget constraints) in order to help mitigate the residual botanical impacts of the development, and this funding should be used for management on or off the Reserve, or for Reserve expansion.